Why study the law of Transportation and Logistics?

 Each student is required to take two required courses: International Business Transactions and Maritime Law.
 After the two required courses, students design their own curriculum from a wide selection of one and two-credit courses.
 Take a look at our course descriptions to get an idea.

-What kind of organizations will hire someone with an advanced degree in Logistics and Transportation law?
+What kind of organizations will hire someone with an advanced degree in Transportation and Logistics law?

 Logistics and Transportation degrees appeal to companies which import and export goods to and from the United States, especially those with operations in China, Korea, Japan, Brasil, Canada, and Mexico.
 Other potential employers include cruise lines, port authorities, trucking and rail lines, and government agencies like the Army Corps of Engineers, the Coast Guard and the Department of Transportation.